 The ACS collects data regarding income and poverty, and categorizes it by factors such as ethnicity, gender, age, family type, etc. For the purposes of the annual CEDS updates, REDC narrowed down the scope of data to look solely at the per capita income, since this is the factor that is often used in various reports and distress criteria.
 The ACS defines per capita income as the mean money income received in the past 12 months computed for every man, woman, and child in a geographic area.
-It is derived by dividing the total income of all people 15 years old and over in a geographic area by the total population in that area.
-Notes: income is not collected for people under 15 years old even though those people are included in the denominator of per capita income.
-This measure is rounded to the nearest whole dollar.
+It is derived by dividing the total income of all people 15 years old and over in a geographic area by the total population in that area and rounded to the nearest whole dollar.
+Although total population includes those less than 15, income data is not collected for people under 15 years.

 Poverty is calculated as a percentage of the population below the poverty threshold, rather than giving a numerical dollar value.
 The Census Bureau uses a set of money income thresholds that vary by family size and composition to determine who is in poverty.
 If a family's total income is less than the family's threshold, that family and every individual in it is considered to be in poverty.
 The official poverty thresholds do not vary geographically, but they are updated for inflation using the Consumer Price Index (CPI-U).
 The official poverty definition uses money income before taxes and does not include capital gains or noncash benefits (such as public housing, Medicaid, and food stamps).

 Table F-3 in the Appendix lists the per capita income for annual 12-month periods from 2014 through 2019 for the municipalities within the CEDS region, as well as Hillsborough and Rockingham counties, New Hampshire, and the United States.
+Similarly,

-Similarly, Table F-4 lists the percentage of the population considered below the poverty threshold for the same period and locations.
+Table F-4 lists the percentage of the population considered below the poverty threshold for the same period and locations.
 The subregional and regional values of both tables are based on population counts.